John Fuller of Newton

 2. Jonathan died 1722 and in his Will left his farm to his nephew, Captain Jonathan Fuller, except his wife, Mindwell, was to live in one end of the house for as long as she lived (in fact she lived 36 years after her husband and died in 1758).

-4. Joshua died 1752 and was alive in 1730.
-He is not located on the map of 1700 and had no sons after three marriages.
-By the time of his Will in 1752, he had an estate of 2200 pounds, but no land.
+4. Joshua died 1752 and was alive in 1730, however had no sons after three marriages and may have sold his land to his brothers.
+His Will of 1752 showed an estate of 2200 pounds, but no land.

-5. George II reign was from June 11, 1727 until his death in 1760 per Wikipedia ‘George II of Great Britain’; so that makes the date of the entry 13 May 1730.
+7. George II reign was from June 11, 1727 until his death in 1760 per Wikipedia ‘George II of Great Britain’; so the date of 13 May 1730 fits within that time period.